Lack of redundancies on Boeing 737 MAX system baffles some involved in developing the jet

 If the sensor on one side indicates the plane is at a stall angle, it will trigger warnings for the pilot on that side of the plane, including a “stick shaker.”
 That pilot’s control column will begin to shake.

-If only one side gives such warnings, then the cockpit crew has the responsibility of assessing the overall circumstances of the flight to determine which side is correct and proceed accordingly.
+If only one side gives such warnings, the cockpit crew has the responsibility of assessing the overall circumstances of the flight to determine which side is correct and proceed accordingly.

 In contrast, three angle-of-attack sensors are the norm on airplanes from Airbus, which also uses them to automatically move the plane’s nose down in the event of a stall.

 Researchers who have studied Airbus’ system have said it considers all three sensor readings and generally relies on the middle of the three.
-If one of the sensors drifts far out of range, that sensor is ignored, and the flight control system continues on using an average of the two remaining sensors.
+If one of the sensors drifts far out of range, that sensor is ignored, and the flight-control system continues on using an average of the two remaining sensors.

 That triple-sensor system isn’t foolproof, however.

-In 2008, on a customer acceptance flight of an Airbus A320, two of the angle-of-attack sensors froze and those two sensors then outvoted the third.
+In 2008, on a customer-acceptance flight of an Airbus A320, two of the angle-of-attack sensors froze and those two sensors then outvoted the third.
 When the pilots went to demonstrate the stall-prevention system, they were not aware of the malfunctioning sensors.
 The plane crashed, killing the seven people on board.

 The same problem arose again on a 2014 Airbus A321 Lufthansa flight leaving Spain.
 Eight minutes after takeoff, two of the angle-of-attack sensors froze at the same pitch.
 This time, after a drop in altitude, the pilots were able to regain control and complete the flight.